PPC-scripts/android-device-USB-connect/README.md

  * Notes:
   This script was writen using antiX 19, and tested on that OS only.
 It should work on any Linux OS that has all the dependencies installed...

+  I currently offer 3 version of the script: the original one, that should be compatible with any Linux distro, Rox file manager (that uses this file manager only) and a "antiX only" version, that accesses the devices contents using this OS default File Manager